 Update March 25, 2021: Since the Executive Board issued this statement on March 11, another horrific act of racist, sexist, and targeted violence against the Asian community was perpetuated in Atlanta.
 In the aftermath of the murders of eight people, including six Asian women, we again amplify the words of our colleagues in the Asian Pacific American Librarians Association and join them in asking all ALA members to publicly condemn anti-AAPI racism through visible actions and join forces in battling discrimination, xenophobia, and white supremacy.

-CHICAGO – American Library Association (ALA) is gearing up for its upcoming election.
-Polls will open at 9 a.m.
-Central Time on Monday, March 9, 2020.
+CHICAGO -- American Library Association (ALA) election polls are now open!
 ALA members are encouraged to cast a digital ballot to vote for association-wide leadership that will shape the future and direction of the association.
-ALA’s annual election will close on Wednesday, April 1, 2020, at 11:59 p.m.
-Central Time.
+ALA’s annual election will close on Wednesday, April 7, 2021.

 CHICAGO — The American Library Association (ALA) Council has elected Sam Helmick, Christina Rodriques and Ana Elisa de Campos Salles to serve on the ALA Executive Board.
 The Executive Board election took place during the 2021 ALA Midwinter Meeting and Exhibits, held virtually Jan.
 22-26.
 Elected board members will begin a three-year term beginning in July 2021 and concluding in June 2024.

 CHICAGO—The American Library Association (ALA) today announced that Executive Director Tracie D. Hall has appointed 13 members to the newly revived ALA Business Advisory Group.
 Well recognized for their individual achievements, this group of advisors comes from libraries, civic life, technology, and academia and bring the power of their collective expertise to supporting ALA’s business development.
 They are: